discus-sions/TownOfHost-TheOtherRoles/README.md

 PlagueBearer becomes Pestilence when they finish infecting.<br>
 Pestilence is an unkillable force.
 When someone tries to kill Pestilence, the pestilence will kill with a lunge.
 Pestilence can only be voted.<br>
+However, if Pestilence is killed by an un-direct source, such as Warlock and Puppeteer, the Pestilence WILL die.<br>

 * As a measure against blackout, after death, the PlagueBearer/Pestilence can only see the motion of committing suicide at each meeting.
 There is no corpse. <br>